Simulation settings

 The input

-section of the TOML file contains information about the input forcing and model parameters files (in netCDF format).
-Forcing is applied to the vertical component of the model, and needs to be mapped to the external netCDF variable name. forcing
+section of the TOML file contains information about the input forcing and model parameters files (in netCDF format). input.forcing

-.
-It is possible to provide cyclic parameters to the model (minimum time step of 1 day).
-In the example below, the internal vertical.leaf_area_index
+, it is possible to provide cyclic parameters to the model (minimum time step of 1 day).
+In the example below, the model parameter standard name vegetation__leaf-area_index

-model parameter is mapped to the external netCDF variable “LAI” variable.
+is mapped to the external netCDF variable “LAI”.
 Cyclic time inputs of parameters can be different (e.g., daily or monthly).
 The time

 dimension name of these cylic input parameters in the model parameter netCDF file should start with “time”.
 If a model parameter is not mapped, a default value will be used, if available.